xipki/xipki/assemblies/xipki-ca/README.md

 3. Download the `bcutil-jdk15on-<version>.jar`, `bcprov-jdk15on-<version>.jar` and `bcpkix-jdk15on-<version>.jar` from
   [BouncyCastle Latest Release](https://www.bouncycastle.org/latest_releases.html) to the folder `${CATALINA_HOME}/lib`.
 The cryptographic libraries are not included since we need the latest release.
+4 (Optional) If you use database other than PostgreSQL, MariaDB and MySQL, you need to download the JDBC driver to the folder `${CATALINA_HOME}/lib`.
-4. (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${CONTAINER_ROOT}/xipki/etc/ca/database`, and download the JDBC driver to the folder `${CATALINA_HOME}/lib`.
+5 (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the configuration templates with those in the corresponding sub folder in `${CONTAINER_ROOT}/xipki/etc/ca/database`.
-5. Adapt the database configurations `${CONTAINER_ROOT}/xipki/etc/ca/database/ca-db.properties`.
+6. Adapt the database configurations `${CONTAINER_ROOT}/xipki/etc/ca/database/ca-db.properties`.
-6. Create new databases configured in Step 5.
+7. Create new databases configured in Step 5.
-7. Initialize the databases configured in Step 5.
+8. Initialize the databases configured in Step 5.
    In dbtool, call `bin/initdb.sh --db-schema sql/ca-init.xml --db-conf /path/to/ca-db.properties`
-8. Configure the TLS listener in the file `${CATALINA_HOME}conf/server.xml`
+9. Configure the TLS listener in the file `${CATALINA_HOME}conf/server.xml`
    - Use NIO connector
 ```sh
     <Connector port="8443" protocol="org.apache.coyote.http11.Http11NioProtocol"